 “When plaque builds up, it narrows your coronary arteries, decreasing blood flow to your heart.
 Eventually, the decreased blood flow may cause chest pain (angina), shortness of breath, or other coronary artery disease signs and symptoms.
 A complete blockage can cause a heart attack.”

 Kinsley, known for being in good shape, celebrated his 47th birthday on Jan.
 7, the month before his death.
-He is survived by his sisters Phoebe, Dawn, Maggie and Kim Lee.
+He is survived by his sisters Phoebe, Dawn, Klancie, Maggie and Kim Lee and his brother Bill.
 He lived in Los Angeles and grew up in Victorville where he attended Victor Valley High.

 Kinsley worked at the Mother Lode bar at 8944 Santa Monica Blvd. for about 17 years where he was known for his affectionate greeting of the regulars, which sometimes included a hug or brief kiss.